USE KALEIDOSCOPE PRO TO PROCESS INDIVIDUAL SURVEY EVENTS

 NOTE ABOUT Lasiurus borealis and L. seminolus

 While Kaleidoscope includes both (LASBOR) and (LASSEM) as options for the species classifier, only select LASBOR.
 Files auto-identified as LASBOR represent calls that could be either of these two Lasiurus species, as they are considered acoustically indistinguishable.
 Including both species will result in a greater number of NoID files.
-When manually vetting for these species, you will use LABOLASE.
+When manually vetting for these species, you will use LABOLASE. these species, you will use LABOLASE.

-5. Before clicking “Process Files,” make sure the settings in the “Signal Params” are appropriate for FBB surveys (Figure 4).
+5. Before clicking “Process Files,” make sure the settings in the “Signal Params” are appropriate for FBB surveys (Figure 6).

-6. If running batches in full deployments (not night by night) and you intend to conduct manual vetting to NABat’s recommendations (manually vet one file per species per night per deployment) – it is best to organize files within the Kaleidoscope file viewer before vetting them.
+6. If running batches in full deployments (not night-by-night) and you intend to conduct manual vetting to NABat’s recommendations (manually vet one file per species per night per deployment) – it is best to organize files within the Kaleidoscope file viewer before vetting them.

 a) Open results (id.csv) in Kaleidoscope.